 I thank God for making those wonderful, beautiful little creatures whose blind love and sometimes not so blind love, made me a better person.
 I have three distinct individuals, and I love the challenge of reaching them on their level.
 I have been blessed with a smart, beautiful daughter.
 Her personality is a lot like mine, so I talk to her a lot about my mistakes.
 Sometimes she says I tell her too much, but I want her to know my struggles so that they won’t become hers.

-I have a 17-year-old son.
-He’s always been a loner, and on occasion, I have had to resist the urge to try to change him.
+With that said, I have a 17-year-old son.
+He’s always been a loner, he has issues himself.
+On occasion, I have had to resist the urge to try to change him.
 He’s intelligent, quiet but outspoken at the same time.
 He rarely challenges me and has said little about the times I was not the best parent in the world.
 Maybe he didn’t notice because he’s always been in his little corner of the world.
 Either way, he knows he has an outlet in which to express his feelings.

-I can honestly say I cleaned up my act and I am not just a good mother; I am a good person.out of the hard times I went through I was still happy, feeling less tension because I was able to achieve weight loss success and also helped my friends to understand and beware on causes of breast cancer.
+Be that as it may, I can honestly say I cleaned up my act and I am not just a good mother; I am a good person.
+Out of the hard times I went through I was still happy, feeling less tension because I was able to achieve weight loss success and also helped my friends to understand and beware on causes of breast cancer.